-Tax Deduction at Source (TDS) is one of the important compliance for Income Tax Assessee.
-Every Deductor has to deduct the TDS at the specified rate, if the payment exceeds threshold limit specified in particular section.
-There are various sections in Income Tax Law, which specify different TDS rates, nature of payment & its threshold limits for TDS and the same have been summarized in this article.
+Tax Deduction at Source (TDS) is one of the important compliances for Income Tax Assessee.
+There are various sections in Income Tax Law, which specify different TDS rates, nature of payment & its threshold limits for TDS.
 Every year when the Budget is presented by FM, under Direct Tax Proposals, various changes in respect of TDS/TCS are also introduced.
-In Budget 2021 also, major changes have been made viz.
-Introduction of New Section of TDS & TCS for Non-Filer of Income Tax Returns (ITR) and TDS on Purchase of Goods w.e.f 01/07/2021.
-In this article, various TDS rates applicable for FY 2021-2022 (AY 2022-2023) i.e. for the period from 01.04.2021 to 31.03.2022 have been presented in Tabular Form along with explanation of Budget 2021 Changes in respect of TDS.
+In Budget 2022, major changes have been proposed viz.
+TDS on payment for transfer of virtual digital asset, TDS on Sale of Immovable Property (Higher of Stamp Duty Valuation & Sales Consideration), Higher TDS Rates for Non-Filers of ITR (Reduced Period of 1 year) and TDS on benefit or perquisite of a business or profession.
+In this article, various TDS rates applicable for FY 2022-2023 (AY 2023-2024) i.e. for the period from 01.04.2022 to 31.03.2023 have been presented in Tabular Form along with explanation of Budget 2022 changes in respect of TDS.

 |Section||Nature of Payment||Threshold||TDS Rate||Remarks|

 New Tax Regime Slab Rate as opted by employee